astroport-fi/aips/AIP1/aip1.md

 We propose that the website team should modify astroport.fi 13 to:

-    Display APRs for all reward types
+- Display APRs for all reward types
-    Make clear that rewards rates are UST-denominated Make clear that reward rates are projections based on the last 24 hours of performance.
+- Make clear that rewards rates are UST-denominated
+- Make clear that reward rates are projections based on the last 24 hours of performance.

+We propose that the following points also be considered by the website team:

+- Should APYs still be displayed for reward types that are actually auto-compounded by the Astroport protocol (currently, only pool-trading-fee-rewards)?
+- Should APRs and APYs be calculated based on a longer period of time (e.g., average of reward rates over the prior 7 days)?

 ## Motivation